BC 334The Macedonian army of Alexander the Great defeats Darius III of Persia in the Battle of the Granicus.

 1933John Mackay makes the first sighting of the Loch Ness Monster.

-1938Actor-director, Richard Benjamin, is born in New York, New York.
-He appeared in the films Goodbye Columbus, Westworld, and The Last of Sheila.
+1938Actor-director, Richard (Samuel) Benjamin, is born in New York, New York.
+He appeared in the films Goodbye Columbus, Catch-22, Diary of a Mad Housewife, Portnoys Complaint, The Last of Sheila, Westworld, The Sunshine Boys, The Last Married Couple in America, and How to Beat the High Co$t of Living.
 He was married to actress, Paula Prentiss.

 1938Actress, Susan (Elizabeth) Strasberg, is born in New York, New York.
 She appeared in the films Picnic, Stage Struck, The Trip, Psych-Out, The Sisters, Rollercoaster, The Manitou, In Praise of Older Women, and The Delta Force.
 She is the daughter of drama coach, Lee Strasberg.

 1939Germany and Italy sign the Pact of Steel.

 1939Actor, Paul (Edward) Winfield, is born in Los Angeles, California.
 He appeared in the films Brother John, Sounder, Conrack, Hustle, Damnation Alley, The Greatest, Carbon Copy, Star Trek II: The Wrath of Khan, The Terminator, Big Shots, Presumed Innocent, and Cliffhanger.